-This writeup deals with the second firm (Crown Steel Products - and its
+This writeup deals with the second firm, Crown Steel Products, which

-directors of the Orrville Body Co.
-A similarly-named Crown subsidiary
+to the Orrville Body Co.
+In 1947 a similarly-named Crown subsidiary

-business with the blue oval that they established a plant adjacent to
+business with the Blue Oval that they eventually established a

 Ford Econolines for tradesmen and constructed compartmentalized service